-All accidents must be reported immediately to the Main Office, this will then be reported to the Senior Premises Officer/ Academy Manager and recorded on the Accidents Spreadsheet.
-Accidents and dangerous occurrences on site must be thoroughly investigated by the Academy Manager and Senior Premises Office to establish the cause and any actions required to eliminate or minimise the risk of reoccurrence.
+All accidents must be reported immediately to the Academy Manager | and recorded in the Accident Book.
+Accidents and dangerous occurrences on site must be thoroughly investigated by the Academy Manager | Site Manager to establish the cause and any actions required to eliminate or minimise the risk of reoccurrence.